r-keegan/di-workshop-09-files/README.md

 answer the following questions:

 - **What is JSON?**
+JSON stands for JavaScript Object Notation
+JSON is a lightweight format for storing and transporting data JSON is often used when data is sent from a server to a web page

 - **What’s it used for?**
+JSON is often used when data is sent from a server to a web page

 - **What does it look like?**
+Data is in name/value pairs
+Data is separated by commas
+Curly braces hold objects
+Square brackets hold arrays

+It looks similar to JS

 - **Where have we seen it before?**
+JavaScript Object Notation

 Take a look at `shopping-basket.json` and familiarise yourself with it's contents.
 This is JSON data for a shopping cart.
 It is an object with one